-The fiber optics can get a bit bright when in full sun, making them difficult to see and cause a bit of a glow halo and the tritium could be brighter since it’s not great in low light.
-The eye relief is only about 2” which means your face has to be pretty close.
+The fiber optics can be too bright in full sun, making them hard to see and causing a glowing halo.
+Additionally, the tritium could be brighter since it does not perform well in low-light conditions.
+The eye relief is limited to about 2 inches, which requires you to keep your face fairly close.

-This is a capable scope that delivers high range optics, perfect for long range shooting when at its maximum power.
-It’s got a 50mm lens that’s similar to the Bushnell which allows a good amount of light into the scope.
-The TMCQ MOA illuminated reticule has several illuminated settings and you can turn this off without cycling through them.
-The turret is placed to the left of the rear lens which allows you to adjust without looking away.
+This optic is perfect for long-range shooting when at its maximum power.
+It has high-range optics and a 50mm lens similar to the Bushnell, allowing a good amount of light into the scope.
+The TMCQ MOA illuminated reticule has several illuminated settings, which can be turned off without cycling through them.
+The turret is conveniently placed to the left of the rear lens, allowing for easy adjustments without looking away.

 - CRS Zero Stop

 This particular scope has an impressive range of options comparable to those much more expensive than $1000.
 The adjustments click firmly and are highly accurate.
 The glass provides exceptional clarity, and the illumination is easy on the eyes, although not quite as good as those from NF or S&B. Vortex may be a newer company.
 Still, this product is reasonably priced and comes with a solid warranty.
 The turrets provide good feedback and are very sturdy, with a built-in stop to prevent you from losing your zero by rotating more than once.

 The illumination feature has little impact during daylight and can be challenging to see in bright sunlight.
 Additionally, the scope only functions when the illumination is turned on, which can be misleading.
 As a result, this scope is most useful during nighttime use.
 Unfortunately, the waterproofing feature isn’t as effective as advertised, and it can take considerable time for condensation and fog to clear.